European Defence Stocks Soar As Govts Up Military Spend - UrduPoint

 Trump has confirmed 25 percent tariffs on products from Mexico and Canada, and further imposed another 10 percent on Chinese goods from this week.

+O'Hare said remarks from Treasury Secretary Scott Bessent and Commerce Secretary Howard Lutnick raised hopes that the two countries may avoid a full 25-percent tariff.

+Asian stock markets largely gained Monday, with investors eyeing a potential Chinese stimulus package as well as bracing for US tariffs.

-Hong Kong and Shanghai stock markets shed early gains ahead of the key Chinese parliamentary meeting that opens on Wednesday, while Tokyo closed up 1.
+Hong Kong and Shanghai stock markets shed early gains ahead of the key Chinese parliamentary meeting that opens on Wednesday, while Tokyo closed up 1.7 percent.

 Chinese stocks had been boosted in part by data released on Saturday that showed manufacturing activity grew in February after a dip the previous month.